tddg/cs571-spring22/project.md

 Please prepare a 10-minute presentation and record your presentation (**DO NOT** exceed the 10 minute limit -- we will have penalty if you do).
 Check out this [Ed post](https://edstem.org/us/courses/16157/discussion/1411792){:target="\_blank"} on how to prepare your presentation video using Zoom.
 Send the instructor and the GTA the video link and its passcode once it's ready.

 We will have the project presentation session on Wednesday, 05/04, as well as on Friday, 05/06.
-We can schedule around ten teams in the Wednesday slot and the rest in the Friday slot.
+We can schedule around ten teams in the Wednesday slot (where we will meet in person) and the rest in the Friday slot (where we will meet virtually on Zoom).
 We will follow a hybrid format that is commonly used in today's online conferences.
 That is, each team will have strictly 15 minutes: we will play your